sabrinasetaro/fetch-blast-hits/README.md

 In case there are more that one hit that belong to the same sample, the script checks which of the hits are longer and discardes the shorter ones.

 ## How to run the script
 In order to sort out duplicates, the script needs to recognize which hit belongs to which sample.
-The sample name must be located after the first "_" in the hit name, like someSortOfID_SAMPLENAME_someOtherInformation.
+The sample name must be located after the first underscore in the hit name, like someSortOfID_SAMPLENAME_someOtherInformation.
 Here's an example of a potential hit name, with the sample name being "Sebacina-incrustans-SS-16":
 C6FNANXX_Sebacina-incrustans-SS-16_AGTGGCAT-TGGCATTC_L002_R1_001_(paired)_trimmed_(paired)_contig_3764

 If the hit names are different, the script must be tweaked accordingly in this function:

   #function to get all sample names to find out duplicates

   splitall <- function(x) {
     split.ls <- strsplit(ids[[x]], "_")
     return(split.ls[[1]][[2]])